 Matt is responsible for identifying tax planning opportunities for our clients.
 He evaluates the details of each financial plan to maximize the tax efficiency.
 This helps separate our practice from others as he identifies strategies other financial planners may overlook.

 Matt earned his Bachelor of Science degree in Finance from the University of Kansas.
 Matt also holds his Series 7 and 66 licenses.
+He was recently awarded the only nationally recognized tax designation, CTS™ (Certified Tax Specialist™).
+This designation focuses on personal income taxes and methods to reduce tax liability.

 In his free time, Matt enjoys playing golf, fishing and keeping up with the Kansas Jayhawks.